maranathaadesanya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Displaying the third line of 'iacta'
 Creating a good file that cuts iron without making a noise Write into 'ls_cwd_content' the result of 'ls -la' Duplicating the last line of iacta
+Deleting .js files